KinjollDey/learning_R/R-Practice-Sets/Readme.md

 Practice Set 4 : Loops and User-defined- Functions

-Downloading a dataset of survey
+-Downloading a dataset of survey
-Operating R base functions on data to manipulate and arrange data Practice Set 5 : Instrument Names from PRIDE
+-Operating R base functions on data to manipulate and arrange data -Solution to problem set available online (questions included in script)